The Welcome Sign from Every State in America

 Louisiana

 Louisiana is the only state that doesn’t have counties.
 The small local subdivisions are called parishes.
-Here is the most famous invention from every state.
+Here is the most famous invention by state.

 20 / 51